mbarcia/CSV-Payments-PoC/README.md

 # CSV Payments Processing Application

-This Spring Boot application processes CSV payment files, sends payments to a third-party processor, and generates output files.
+This Quarkus CLI application processes CSV payment files, sends payments to a third-party processor, and generates output files.

 The CSV Payments Processing Application is designed to handle the end-to-end process of reading CSV payment input files, processing payment records, interacting with a third-party payment processor, and generating output files.
 It provides a robust and efficient solution for managing payment data in a CSV format.